 DoW Amyotrophic Lateral Sclerosis Research Program, Pilot Clinical Trial Award

-This funding opportunity supports pilot clinical trials aimed at improving treatment and care for individuals with amyotrophic lateral sclerosis (ALS), emphasizing collaboration with patients and their families.
+This funding opportunity supports early-phase clinical trials aimed at improving treatments and care for individuals living with ALS, inviting applications from a wide range of organizations, including academic and nonprofit entities.

 Award Range